LoveOken/ultimate-hub/README.md

 ### Backend Folder

-The Backend Folder exclusively consists only of modules that affect routing, packaging and communication of the app directly.
+The Backend Folder exclusively consists of modules that affect routing, packaging and communication of the app directly.

 + The **Express Module** goes inside this folder.
 + The **Socket.io Module** goes inside this folder.